ibm-cloud-docs/watson-assistant/search-add.md

 [Plus]{: tag-green}

-  The search integration support for {{site.data.keyword.discoveryfull}} is currently not available in the AI assistant builder of IBM watsonx Orchestrate.{: note}
+This feature is currently not available in the AI assistant builder of IBM watsonx Orchestrate.{: note}

 The search integration searches for information from a data collection that you create by using the {{site.data.keyword.discoveryshort}} service.